 19 cm x 9 cm x 9 cm

-Q. 19 What is Unit Weight of RCC?
+24. What is the Unit Weight of RCC?

 2500 kg/ m³